SRGBmods/QMK-Binaries/README.md

 **One thing of note if you are attempting to use VIA or Vial to configure your keyboard you _must_ quit SignalRGB before running either software**
 #### QMK Mainline ####
-* **[0.24.2](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.24.2)** is the new [QMK Mainline github development branch](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded. - Please note I sadly introduced a bug where this firmware reports itself as 0.24.1 in the SignalRGB console, I apologize for my mistake.
+* **[0.24.3](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.24.3)** is the new [QMK Mainline github development branch](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded.
 * **[0.23.9](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.23.9)** is the new [QMK Mainline github](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded.
 * **[0.20.8](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.20.8)** is the previous release [QMK Mainline github](https://github.com/qmk/qmk_firmware), if you have issues with the above try this next.
 #### Jonylee1986 Fork ####